SeniorMars/dotfiles/latex_template/cookie-beamer/README.md

 ## Quick start

 Cookie is a single `.sty` file.
+There is no package installer, scaffold, or Cookie-specific CLI; put the theme file beside the Beamer document that uses it.
-Download it beside your presentation:
+Download it directly:

 ```sh
 curl -LO https://raw.githubusercontent.com/SeniorMars/dotfiles/main/latex_template/cookie-beamer/beamerthemecookie.sty